thsmi/SeeYouScoreExporter/README.md

 Which means displaying the results on a projector via SeeYou's webview tool or in a smartphone is no more possible.
 Using the SoaringSpot Website is for both usecases not an option.

 This tool brings the XML/HTML files as well as the webview tool back.
 It loads the results from soaringspot via the public api and renders them based on generic templates into files.
 In case the generated files are HTML they can be directly displayed in a slideshow.
-The templates are geneirc, which allows to generate almost any text based file like json, html or xml.
+If the pages are to long they are automatically scrolled.
+The templates are generic, which allows to generate almost any text based file like json, html or xml.

-## Prerequisites
+# Prerequisites
 1. Create a API Key for your Competition
 As first step you need to create an api key for your competition.
 Refer to http://support.naviter.com/support/solutions/articles/5000632190-public-api-for-soaring-spot